Speed Controller Design

 Speed control design

-businesses use to determine the controllers current ratings.
-There are different ways that companies label their controllers current capacity with most of them being either completely confusing or totally NOT
+One of the worst things about speed controllers in general is methods that businesses use to determine the controller current ratings.
+There are different ways that companies label their controller current capacity with most of them being either confusing, unrealistic or total fantasy and in no way achievable.

-Manufacturers of RC car speed controllers seem to be the worst, they tend to use the label rating of the
+Manufacturers of RC car speed controllers seem to be the worst for ratings because they tend to use the label rating of the Mosfet which is always high but only ever achievable in circumstances that are impossible to happen outside a controlled lab environment.
+Lets take this IRF1405 N-Channel Mosfet as an example.

 Looks good right?
 169 Amps or pure awesomeness!
 Put 4 of them in parallel and you have 696 Amps of power!

-Now, if we apply some practical common sense and look at things a little more critically, the first thing we notice is that there's no way that these thin Mosfet legs on a TO-220 case can carry 169 amps.
+Now, if we apply some practical common sense and look at things a little more critically, the first thing we notice is that there's no way that those thin Mosfet legs on a TO-220 case can carry 169 amps.
 So, as we read more of the datasheet, we can see that there's a small note that tells us that it's package limited to 75A, which means that those thin legs can really only carry a maximum or 75 real world amps.
 Bummer.
 Ok, well there goes our dream 696 amp controller.
 But now we still have a 300 Amp controller right?
-Well, kind of.
+Well, kind of...

-Mosfet.
-Which would be somewhere in Antarctica with a heat sink the size of a small car.
+That current rating is assuming the best possible ambient operating conditions for the Mosfet.
+Which are certainly not the best conditions for you!
+However, the mosfet's ideal holiday destination would be somewhere in Antarctica, lounging arond on a heat sink, the size of a small bus.
 But for the rest of us, we know that's just unrealistic.
-Well, unless there's another ice age, in which case your 20 amp controller at home just became a 40a controller.
-Winning!
+Well, unless there's another ice age, in which case your 20 amp controller at home just became a 40 amp controller.
+Woohoo!!

 Another way I've seen companies sell their controllers is to advertise them at their burst rates.
 For example, with our above controller they would advertise it something like this: